-Welcome to the WordLaserNet - a world-wide art project
+From the Rainbow - the WordLaserNet - a world-wide art project

-International contemporary light artist Oliver Bienkowski starts global project
+International contemporary @lightartist Oliver Bienkowski starts global project

 Imagine a steady, green laser beam illuminating a prominent landmark of your city, viewable from up to 50 miles away.